-Katrina Sedgwick has been the Director and CEO of ACMI since early 2015.
-Previously, she was the Head of Arts for ABC TV and ABC Arts online from 2012 – 14 and from 2002 to 2011, as founding Director/CEO of the biennial Adelaide Film Festival, Katrina directed the AFF Investment Fund – which supported 47 Australian productions encompassing a multi-award-winning slate of features, documentaries, short films, cross-platform and installation works.
+Katrina Sedgwick OAM has been the Director and CEO of ACMI since early 2015.
+Previously, she was the Head of Arts for ABC TV and ABC Arts online (2012–14) and founding Director/CEO of the biennial Adelaide Film Festival and founding director of the AFF Investment Fund (2002–11).

 She has an extensive background as a performer, creative producer and festival director.
-She was a producer for the Adelaide Festival of Arts (1996, 1998 and 2000) and the artistic director of Come Out ‘99 and Adelaide Fringe 2002.
-She is currently on the Board of Back to Back Theatre, was a member of the Creative Industries Taskforce and a board member of Chunky Move, the Australian Children’s Television Foundation, Art Gallery of SA, and Chair of the South Australian Youth Arts Board.
+She was a producer for the Adelaide Festival of Arts (1996, 1998 and 2000) and the artistic director of Come Out ‘99 and Adelaide Fringe (2002).
+She is currently on the Board of Back to Back Theatre, the Australian Film Television & Radio School and the Creative State Advisory Board.
+She was a member of the Creative Industries Taskforce and a former board member of Chunky Move, the Australian Children’s Television Foundation, Art Gallery of SA, and Chair of the South Australian Youth Arts Board.

 DEPUTY DIRECTOR/ COMMERCIAL & OPERATIONS DIRECTOR